adrianpuiu/Agentic-Gateway-Protocol/README.md

 ## Why we built it
 We wanted a personal assistant that was **truly agentic** but **technically simple**.

-Previous versions of Nanobot were complex 2,000-line monoliths handling their own agent loops, tool execution, and LLM provider logic.
+Previous versions were complex 2,000-line monoliths handling their own agent loops, tool execution, and LLM provider logic.
 This was brittle and hard to maintain.

 **The Solution**: We rebuilt everything on top of the **Claude Agent SDK**.
 - The SDK handles the "brain" (agent loop, tool calling, error recovery).